 Edicola

-The typeface was modeled after a photographed sign for a combination tabaccheria and edicola, ubiquitous Italian shops that sells tobacco, postage stamps, newspapers, sweets, and more.
+The typeface was modeled after a photographed sign for a combination tabaccheria and edicola, ubiquitous Italian shops that sell tobacco, postage stamps, newspapers, sweets, and more.

 Working in a group, we split up the range of letters and numbers, allowing efficient individual work before coming together as a group to provide feedback and keep our work unified.